ChrisSdrs/9pixels_task/README.md

         a token is being generated in JwtUtil class in config package.
 If the credentials are wrong or the user does not exist, it throws an exception.

-        In the generated token are encrypted the username (string) and the role (boolean) of the chosen user.
+        In the generated token are encrypted the username (string) and the role (boolean (isUser: "true" or isAdmin: "true")) of the chosen user.